- 1 Six Senses Douro Valley, Portugal

 Allison Inn & Spa, Willamette Valley, Oregon

 Set on 35 acres of rolling hills, this 85-room property has been a mainstay in Oregon’s top winemaking region since its opening in 2009.
 Each room has a fireplace and terrace or balcony—a perfect place to retreat after a day at a few of the 200 surrounding wineries.
 Don’t miss a visit to the spa, which uses all organic, locally sourced products.
 There’s even a “pinotherapy” treatment that incorporates wine and grape seed extracts derived from the resort’s own vineyard.
-If you prefer to drink your vino, make a dinner reservation at Jory, the property's signature restaurant, which features an 800-label wine list—all of which pair perfectly with the delicious locavore menu.
+If you prefer to drink your vino, make a dinner reservation at Jory, the property's signature restaurant, which features a 500-label wine list—all of which pair perfectly with the delicious locavore menu.

 Babylonstoren, Simondium, South Africa